carbon-language/carbon-lang/docs/project/cpp_style_guide.md

     -   Prefer braced initialization for aggregate initialization, such as structs, pairs, and initializer lists.
         -   Use designated initializers (`{.a = 1}`) when possible for structs, but not for pairs or tuples.
+Prefer to only include the typename when required to compile (`WizType{.a = 1}`).
 This is analogous to how structs and tuples would be written in Carbon code.
         -   Avoid braced initialization for types that define a constructor, except as an initializer list (`llvm::SmallVector<int> v = {0, 1};)`.
 Never use it with `auto`